bsc-s2/pykit/http/README.md

 **syntax**:
 `http.Client.read_body(size)`

-Reads and returns the response body
+Read and return the response body.

 **arguments**:

 -   `size`:
-    need read size, if greater than left size, use the min one.
+    need read size, if greater than left size use the min one, if `None` read left unread body.

 **return**:
 the read response body.